 Some brands are taking it a step further by making the projections interactive.
 Tech design company Tellart pulled this off at London’s V&A Museum with a projection-mapped table that transformed a large sandpit into an interactive landscape full of valleys, mountains, and lakes.

 Audiences love when settings come to life through the magic of projection — especially when they’re the ones bringing them to life.
 Let the audience use their phones to contribute to the show, or construct stations where passersby can control the action you’re projecting.

-By putting control of the images in the hands of viewers, you can transform a pretty picture into an incredible cinema of light and immersion.
+By putting control of the mixed reality images in the hands of viewers, you can transform a pretty picture into an incredible interactive experience of light and immersion.
 The more input viewers have, the more engaged they feel.

 3. Creative Scenic Design

-Staging is due for an update, and is the perfect place for immersive event technology to be inserted.
-The standard stage is old and boring, especially when we have so many better ways to set the scene like separate platforms, curtains, lights that add depth — possibilities abound.
+Staging is due for an update and is the perfect place for immersive technology to be inserted.
+The standard stage is old and boring, especially when we have many better ways to set the scene, like separate platforms, curtains, and lights that add depth — possibilities abound.